allwin1906/Visitor-Parcel-Management-System-for-Gated-Communities/README.md

 # 🏢 Visitor & Parcel Management System for Gated Communities

-A modern, full-stack application designed to streamline security operations and enhance the living experience in gated communities.
-This system provides a digital alternative to manual registers, offering real-time visitor approvals and parcel delivery tracking.
+A modern, **full-stack** application designed to streamline security operations and enhance the living experience in gated communities.
+This system provides a digital alternative to manual registers, offering real-time visitor approvals, parcel delivery tracking, and role-based dashboards.

 ## 📌 Project Overview
-The **Visitor & Parcel Management System** solves the security and logistical challenges faced by modern residential complexes.

-### Why this project?
-- **For Security**: Eliminates manual paperwork and provides an instant way to reach residents.
-- **For Residents**: Complete control over who enters their premises and instant notification of package arrivals.
-- **For Admin**: Centralized monitoring of community activity and staff performance.
+The **Visitor & Parcel Management System** is a complete end-to-end solution featuring a robust Node.js backend, a MySQL database, and a polished Angular frontend.
+It has been transformed from a frontend prototype into a fully functional requirement-compliant application.

+### Key features:
+- **🌓 Dark Mode**: Premium themed experience with seamless light/dark mode persistence.
+- **⚡ Real-time Notifications**: Socket.IO integration to notify residents instantly when a visitor or parcel arrives.
+- **🛡️ Secure Auth**: JWT-based authentication with strict role-based access control (RBAC).
+- **📱 Smart Dashboards**: Specialized views for Security, Residents, and Admin.
+- **📊 Database Integrity**: Optimized MySQL schema using strictly two tables for high performance.

 ### User Roles
-- **🏠 Residents**: Approve/Reject visitors, acknowledge parcels, and view personal logs.
+- **🏠 Residents**: Manage real-time visitor entry requests and acknowledge parcel pickups.
-- **👮 Security Guards**: Log visitor/parcel entries and manage status transitions.
+- **👮 Security Guards**: Log entries for visitors & parcels and manage entry/exit flows.
-- **⚙️ Administrators**: View global analytics and manage the resident directory.
+- **⚙️ Administrators**: Global system monitoring, user registration, and directory management.

 ---

 ## 🛠️ Prerequisites
-Before getting started, ensure you have the following installed on your machine:
+Before getting started, ensure you have the following installed:

-- **Node.js** (v18 or above)
+- **Node.js** (v18+)
+- **MySQL Server** (Running on port 3306)
 - **npm** (Included with Node.js)
-- **Git** (For cloning the repository)
 - **Modern Web Browser** (Chrome or Edge recommended)
-- **VS Code** (Optional but recommended for development)

 ---